Lactylation—a New Protein Modification That Slows Alzheimer’s?

-In AD brains, cells ramp up expression of herpes virus proteins.
-In cultured neurons, these proteins boost p-tau.
-In turn, p-tau suppresses viral proteins, protecting neurons.
+In AD brain, cells ramp up expression of herpes virus proteins.
+In cultured neurons, these proteins boost p-tau, which then suppresses viral proteins.

 In mice, eliminating the NPC1 gene from microglia recapitulated aspects of the lysosomal storage disorder.